WuBingzheng/libleak/README.md

 3. Then you will read output in `/tmp/libleak.$pid` in time.

+4. If some symbol names are absent in the output, try to compile your program with `-rdynamic` GCC flag.

 ### set expire threshold

 As said above, you should set expire threshold according to your scenarios.